M-Yankov/CPlusPlus/06.MemoryManagement/TheMarsMission/ReadMe.md

 When the worker is in the base print only the base symbol.<br/>
 If the catapult hits the worker - he is returned to the base.
 Then the Base loses 1 mineral or 20% of initial health when there are 0 minerals. <br/>
-If the worker holds a mineral while it is hit, then only the mineral is destroyed.  <br/>
+If the worker holds a mineral while it is hit, the mineral is destroyed and the worker is returned to the base.  <br/>
 If the catapult hits just a mineral - nothing happens.
 The catapult cannot hit directly the Base. <br/>

 From the console you will receive N and M one line.